VyasRSrinivasan/stock-market-prediction/README.md

 - Adjust the simulation horizon with a slider (5–60 trading days)
 - Set a random seed for reproducible results
 - Click **Run Simulation** to see:
-  - A line chart of the simulated price path with high/low reference lines
+  - A line chart of the simulated price path with actual business dates on the x-axis and high/low reference lines
   - Start price, end price, and simulated % change
   - **Simulated High** (value and % shown in green) and **Simulated Low** (value and % shown in red, with highlighted badges)
   - **Current State** and **Most Likely Next State** metric cards, each showing the state label (e.g. State 0), its regime name (e.g. Capitulation), a **Schwab-style letter grade** (F through A), and the corresponding analyst rating meaning (e.g. *Strongly Underperform* → *Strongly Outperform*)